khan5ula/noted/README.md

 Entries is a small command line utility for creating and reading quick notes.
 Entries allows you to write a quick terminal note without having to worry about storing it.
 Fire and forget...
 Until you want to read it with `entries r` Entries will keep all your notes in a file and allows you to quickly read them.

+Entries is for writing single-line notes that are no longer than 1000 characters.

 Entries is especially nice with drop-down terminals such as [yakuake](https://apps.kde.org/yakuake/) or [ddterm](https://github.com/ddterm/gnome-shell-extension-ddterm).

-Entries is written in C.

 ## Instructions